CoreLoopGames/s3-upload-action/README.md

 ## Features

-- **Upload Files or Directories**: Upload a single file or an entire directory to an S3 bucket.
+- **Upload Files or Directories**: Upload files or entire directories to an S3 bucket.
 - **Optional Zipping**: Automatically zip directories before uploading.
-- **Custom S3 Key**: Specify the S3 key (path) where the file/directory should be uploaded.
+- **Custom S3 Key**: Specify the S3 keys (paths) where the files/directories should be uploaded.
 - **AWS Credentials**: Securely pass AWS credentials using GitHub Secrets.

 ---